 Pilates is the perfect combination of strength, control and balance.
 The key principle is to build strong and stable pelvic floor muscles (tummy muscles).
 The aim is to engage these muscles whilst moving the peripheral joints with control and maintaining regular breathing simultaneously.
 A strong core will help avoid injuries when doing day-to-day tasks or participating in sport.
 John is a qualified Pilates instructor so can give focused attention, valuable feedback, prompts and teaching points.
-A one-to-one session would be ideal for a beginner and needs a few sessions to understand the concept and benefits of Pilates or for someone who needs a couple of refresher sessions.
+A one-to-one session would be ideal for a beginner who needs a few sessions to understand the concept and benefits of Pilates or for someone who needs a couple of refresher sessions.
 This session is also beneficial for anyone looking for a more intensive approach to their Pilates.

 Injury Prevention One-to-One